-Facts and figures about Switzerland
+1. Facts and figures about Switzerland

 And while Switzerland is only the world’s third-biggest producer of watches, it does produce 95% of all high-end watches (priced over CHF1,000).
-As you’d expect for an alpine nation, Switzerland boasts several top spots including Jungfraujoch, which is Europe’s highest railway station, and its highest-altitude town – Davos-Klosters – as well as some of the world’s steepest (and, we think, most incredible) gondolas and funicular railways.
+As you’d expect for an alpine nation, Switzerland boasts several sky-high spots, including Jungfraujoch, which is Europe’s highest railway station, and its highest-altitude town – Davos-Klosters – as well as some of the world’s steepest (and, we think, most incredible) gondolas and funicular railways.